-If you have aspirations to start your own tech company, you may get lured into the trap of thinking that building a great product will be your sales strategy i.e. it will sell itself.
-This is a dangerous place to play and there are ways in which you can ensure that you’re attacking the market with your product in the correct way and a great place to start is trying to answer or re-answer, these three questions:
+If you have aspirations to start your own tech company, you may get lured into the trap of thinking that building a great product will be your sales strategy i.e., it will sell itself.
+This is a dangerous place to play, and there are ways you can ensure that you’re attacking the market with your product in the correct way and a great place to start is trying to answer or re-answer, these three questions:

 - What need does your product or service fill?

 - Who is likely to buy your product or service?

 This last question is critical because this is addressing your target market.
 A target market can be defined as a group of consumers identified as the most likely to buy your product or service.
 If you were to describe the perfect person or ideal buyer persona, your target market would include these people.
 However, target market is not to be confused with a demographic.